AppraiseQA/appraise/examples/creating-test-pages.md

 Normally, for a set of related examples, you use the same fixture, as they all go through the same execution workflow.
 You can set the fixture for all the examples on a page in the YAML preamble of the Markdown file, using the `fixture` keyword.
 This page uses a simple SVG Path fixture, from [fixtures/path.js](fixtures/path.js).

+For more information on writing fixtures, check out the page documenting [Fixture types](fixture-types.md).

 You can customise many execution attributes for each example, such as using a different fixture or setting a clip region.
 Check out the [Customising Execution](customising-execution.md) guide for more information on that.